 Port St. Lucie, Florida

-This former Club Med all-inclusive resort recently transitioned ownership and is now Sandpiper Bay Resort.
-It’s still a true all-inclusive resort (one of the best all-inclusive resorts in the U.S., in fact) and it still caters to families who like a little adventure with their rest and relaxation.
-Situated along the serene St. Lucie River and only about 10 minutes from Florida’s Atlantic coast beaches, Sandpiper Bay Resort offers an activity-rich (think tennis, volleyball, jet skiing, and swimming) experience.
+This former Club Med all-inclusive resort is now Sandpiper Bay Resort and part of the Trademark Collection by Wyndham collection.
+It’s still a true all-inclusive Florida resort (recognized as one of the best all-inclusive resorts in the U.S., in fact) and it still caters to families who like a little adventure with their rest and relaxation.
+Situated along the serene St. Lucie River and only about 10 minutes from Florida’s Atlantic coast beaches, Sandpiper Bay Resort offers an activity-rich (think tennis, volleyball, jet skiing, and swimming) experience for families.

 St. Pete Beach, Florida